bmann/bmann.github.com/classafloat/yearbook/intro-iterinary-map/index.md

 ---
-layout: post
+layout: yearbook
 title: Intro and Itinerary Map
 subtitle: Yearbook Class Afloat 1993 - 1994
 ---

-Do you remember sun-drenched Wotje, with the little girl who presses a pretty shell into your hand and laughs?
+Do you remember sun-drenched [Wotje](wotje-marshalle-islands), with the little girl who presses a pretty shell into your hand and laughs?
 Do you remember Typhoon Kyle, and furling sails in 50 knots of wind and 40 foot waves?
-Do you remember a week out of Honolulu, already part of the family, when friendly Roger sailes out from Palmyra, sharing his island paradise?
+Do you remember a week out of Honolulu, already part of the family, when friendly Roger sailes out from [Palmyra](palmyra-atoll), sharing his island paradise?
 Do you remember sailing under the Golden Gate bridge, seeing parents waiting, and having the family scatter across the country, around the world?

 Turn these pages, and remember the ports.
 Remember also the people.
 Your roommates, your watchmates, your teachers, the crew, your friends.
 Remember the ship, her tall masts towering above you.
 The sails filling with a snap and proud maple leaves billowing out as she leaps forward, dolphins and blue, blue waves her only companions.